pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 **Function:**

 FeatureCounts is a general purpose read-summarisation program for RNA and DNA sequencing that identifies and quantifies the overall coverage of a specified genomic feature eg. genes, exons.
 FeatureCounts is comparable in summarisation accuracy to other read counting programs, but has the major advantage of reduced computational cost.
-FeatureCounts has been found to be ten times faster on average than other current read counting methods and requires much less computational memory.
+FeatureCounts has been found to be ten times faster on average than other current read counting methods and requires much less memory.
 This program is also the only one of its kind that can currently be run in parallel (eg. you can run all your files at once provided you have fewer files than cores on your computer).
 The high efficiency of featureCounts can be attributed to its ultrafast search algorithm for features, as well as the program being implemented in the C programming language.

 **Use:**